saucelabs-training/demo-python/README.md

 It's recommended to install and Integrated Developer Environment, or a text editor, to help manage package dependencies, interperters, and overall code execution.
 There are several options available, some of them are free and some require payment:

 * [PyCharm](https://www.jetbrains.com/pycharm/download/) community edition is free, Professional version requires subscription.
+* [Visual Studio Code](https://code.visualstudio.com/Download) free text editor from Microsoft with a wide variety of extensions.
 * [Komodo Edit](https://www.activestate.com/komodo-edit), free, text editor, stripped down version of [Komodo IDE](https://www.activestate.com/products/komodo-ide/features/) (paid version).

 ### Setup the Project